naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.9.ACL.implementation.md

 #### Troubleshooting ACLs

 A network can be configured correctly, with all hosts receiving DHCP addressing fully populated routing tables, and a fully operating physical layer but an ACL somewhere in the data path can still cause a problem.
 Troubleshooting a problem caused by an ACL can make the job more difficult

+ACLs can block normal troubleshooting tools such as ping and traceroute while still allowing normal traffic.
+Therefore other tools need to be used.
+Once the problem has been identified as an ACL configuration, the following three steps help to summarize a structured troubleshooting process you can use to track down the root issue:

+1.